popoloni/multi-agent-researcher/README.md

 A comprehensive implementation of Anthropic's Multi-Agent Research System that achieves 90% performance improvement over single-agent workflows.

+> **Based on**: [Reverse Engineering Anthropic's Agent Blueprint to Outperform Claude Opus 4 by 90%](https://agentissue.medium.com/reverse-engineering-anthropics-agent-blueprint-to-outperform-claude-opus-4-by-90-564f20a0e0a3) by Agent Native
+>
+> This implementation extends the original blueprint with local model support via Ollama, providing cost-free and privacy-focused alternatives to cloud-based processing.

 ## 🎯 Overview

 This system implements the multi-agent architecture described in Anthropic's research, featuring: